kymckay/sqwhiff/README.md

 - To learning about how parsers and interpreters work.
 - To simultaneously produce something that could be useful.

+## Lexical Analysis

+- A comment starts with a `//` or `/*` character pair that is not part of a string literal, and ends at the end of the physical line or with a `*/` character pair, respectively.
+- Outside of string literals, whitespace characters are used to seperate tokens (only necessary if their concatenation could otherwise be interpreted as a different token).
+- The following tokens are operators: `+  -  /  *`
+- The following tokens serve as delimiters in the grammar: `(  )  ;  ,  =`

 ## Implemented Grammar Rules

-The parser produces an intermediate representation (the AST) according to the following grammar.
+The parser produces an intermediate representation (the AST) according to the following SQF grammar.
 Each rule has a corresponding member function in the parser.
 Elements in capitals are terminal tokens and should be self explanatory.

 | Head  | Body |
 | --- | --- |